 Properly incorporating sprints can be a challenge, as the goal is to get faster and not simply turn them into a conditioning drill.
 Proper rest is paramount in this process.
 This means that depending on the length of the sprint, rest periods may be anywhere from 30 seconds to 10 minutes.
 The athlete should be rested to the point that they are able to produce the same explosiveness and speed as they did the repetition before.
 As a coach, it is important to understand this concept and communicate with your athletes to understand their level of fatigue.

 The moral of the story is if you want to run fast, go run fast.
-The most important thing to understand is that it is not necessarily a specific drill that will make you faster, but rather the effort that you give.
+Most importantly, it’s not necessarily a specific drill that will make you faster, but rather the effort that you give.
 If you go 95%, you will not get faster.
 You have to give it everything you have, on every repetition.
 Do this and you will see results.